SANJAI-s0/Local_Web_Navigator_Agent-Bytexl/README.md

 - `results.json`, `results.csv`: Output files (auto-created).
 - `.venv/`: Virtual environment directory.

+## Task Allocation for our "The One" Team of 5 Members

+### Jacob Antony: Project Lead and Team Management
+**Responsibilities:**
+- Oversee the overall project progress and coordinate with the team.
+- Maintain and enhance webagent/agent.py (e.g., refine the parse_instruction and execute_plan methods for better accuracy and error handling).
+- Ensure the integration of memory.json for task history works seamlessly.
+- Address any syntax errors (e.g., the recent SyntaxError fix) and optimize for low-memory systems (e.g., switch between tinyllama and phi3 based on RAM availability).

+### Member 2:  Core Logic Developer and Browser Automation
+**Responsibilities:**
+- Manage webagent/browser_controller.py to improve browser automation (e.g., add support for more websites by expanding map_selector).
+- Enhance the Tkinter GUI in webagent/main.py (e.g., add buttons for saving/export options or a status bar).
+- Debug browser-related issues (e.g., set headless=False for visual troubleshooting).

+### Member 3: UI Developer and Designs
+**Responsibilities:**
+- Develop and maintain test cases in tests/test_agent.py and tests/test_browser_controller.py.
+- Run pytest tests/ to ensure functionality after code changes.
+- Identify and report bugs, especially related to memory constraints or Ollama integration.

+### Member 4: Documentation and Support
+**Responsibilities:**
+- Maintain and update the README.md with new features, troubleshooting tips, or team contributions.
+- Assist with setup documentation for team members (e.g., clarify Ollama port 11435 setup).
+- Support deployment by documenting environment-specific steps (e.g., page file adjustment for low RAM).

+### Member 5:  Testing, Quality Assurance and Additional Features
+**Responsibilities:**
+- Implement and test voice input functionality in webagent/main.py (e.g., ensure speech_recognition and PyAudio work).
+- Explore additional features like offline voice recognition (e.g., integrating Vosk) or result visualization.
+- Assist with dependency installation troubleshooting (e.g., PyAudio or portaudio issues).

 ## Usage
 1. Run the application as described in Step 6.
 2. Enter a command in the GUI (e.g., "search for laptops under 50k and list top 5").